michaelrommel/pwd-racetrack/README.md

 # pwd-racetrack
-A Pinewood Derby racetrack timer and start gate electronics firmware.
+A Pinewood Derby racetrack timer and start gate electronics circuits + firmware.

 This software implements the firmware for a Pinewood Derby race track electronics.
 The race track receives commands, like the setup or start commands